+In the case of medicinal products, foods or foodstuffs intended for human consumption, the persons liable shall not be able to invoke the "state of scientific and technical knowledge" defence set out in point (e) above.
 The fact that the state of scientific and technical knowledge existing at the time the product was put into circulation did not allow for the discovery of the defect may be used as a defence.
 However, as pointed out in the answer to question 3.1 above, such defence cannot be invoked in the case of medicinal products, foods or foodstuffs intended for human consumption.

-The producer has the burden of proving that the defect could not be discovered.
+The producer has the burden of proving that the defect could not have been discovered.